platformio/platformio-docs/tutorials/nordicnrf52/arduino_debugging_unit_testing.rst

 Adding Code to the Generated Project
 ------------------------------------

 Let's add some actual code to the project.
-Firstly, we open a default main file named ``main.cpp`` in the :ref:`projectconf_pio_src_dir` folder and replace its content with next one:
+Firstly, we open a default main file named ``main.cpp`` in the :ref:`projectconf_pio_src_dir` folder and replace its content with the next one:

 .. code-block:: cpp